 - ⅓ cup dried fruit: raisins, cranberries or cherries

-- 1 tbsp freshly chopped thyme or rosemary
+- 1 tablespoon freshly chopped thyme or rosemary

-- 1 small shallot, minced (about 2 tbsp)
+- 1 small shallot, minced (about 2 tablespoon)

-- 2 tbsp red wine vinegar (or your favorite vinegar)
+- 2 tablespoon red wine vinegar (or your favorite vinegar)

 - extra-virgin olive oil, for roasting and for the dressing